lshuang00001-ui/HSDNet/docs/reproduction.md

 KeyError: 'SE_SPDConv'
 KeyError: 'SplitOmniFusion'
 KeyError: 'Detect_SEPS'
+ModuleNotFoundError
 ```

-check whether the modules are correctly defined and registered in the Ultralytics parsing system.
+check whether the custom modules are correctly defined, imported, and registered in the Ultralytics parsing system.

 The module names in `configs/hsdnet.yaml` must match the class names in the source code.

 ---

-### 13.2 Dataset Path Error
+### 14.2 Dataset Path Error

 If an error indicates that images or labels cannot be found, check: